 If you would like more information on this project, please contact us at email@example.com

-- To add a more human dimension to survey-based evaluation data and SSLCs in order to create shared understanding.
-This project celebrates the power of individual experience, sharing personal stories of learning during lockdown in conversation to shape educational futures.
+- Added a more human dimension to survey-based evaluation data and SSLCs in order to create shared understanding.
+This project celebrated the power of individual experience, sharing personal stories of learning during lockdown in conversation to shape educational futures.

-- To enable students and staff to ‘speak truth to power’ by sharing ‘ground up’ knowledge outside of formal reporting structures.
+- Enabled students and staff to ‘speak truth to power’ by sharing ‘ground up’ knowledge outside of formal reporting structures.

-- To produce a podcast series that captures the experiences, expertise, and aspirations of students and colleagues, with the hope that others might wish to replicate, adopt or adapt similar ways of listening to students and creating space for student voices to be heard within their own practice.
+- Produced a podcast series that captures the experiences, expertise, and aspirations of students and colleagues, with the hope that others might wish to replicate, adopt or adapt similar ways of listening to students and creating space for student voices to be heard within their own practice.

 - January 2021: Ethical approval gained